frankshearar/Home/Adding-nuget-pack-as-a-msbuild-target.md

 Note that this behavior is recursive - so if a ProjectReference has TreatAsPackageReference set to false, it's project to project references will also be treated in the same manner.

+If a ProjectReference is treated as a PackageReference, then you can also add the following metadata to your project reference:

+\<IncludeAssets>
+\<ExcludeAssets>
+\<PrivateAssets>

 ####Including Content in package

 Add extra metadata to existing \<Content> item .
 By default everything of type "Content" gets included for pack, unless you override by specifying something like: